Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlDatabaseAdvancedThreatProtectionSetting.md

 ```

 ### -EmailAdmins
 Specifies whether the advanced threat protection settings contacts administrators by using email.
+Leave empty to use the enhanced Azure Security Center experience for consuming alerts, configure notifications and handle suppressions

 ```yaml
 Type: System.Nullable`1[System.Boolean]